pearu/pearu.github.io/masked_ops_and_sparse_tensors.md

 ## Dense and sparse tensors in PyTorch

 PyTorch currently defines the following tensor storage layouts:
-- strided layout (``torch.strided``) is used in dense tensors that to store the tensor values contiguously in memory.
-Strided tensors are particularly efficient in performing slicing operations as the array slice can be defined as a strides operation that does not involve accessing the storage of tensor values.
+- strided layout (``torch.strided``) is used in so-called *strided tensors* that represent dense array.
+Strided tensors are particularly efficient in performing slicing operations as the array slice can be defined as a strides operation alone.
-- sparse COO layout (``torch.sparse_coo``) is used in sparse tensors that store the array indices and values as a pair of certain strided tensors.
+- sparse COO layout (``torch.sparse_coo``) is used in so-called *sparse tensors* that store the array elements a a pair of strided
+  tensors: indices and values.
 - sparse CSR layout (``torch.sparse_csr``) is similar to sparse COO layout but it uses certain compression for storing the row indices of array elements.
 Only 2-D tensors can use this layout.

-According to the latest development, PyTorch considers a sparse tensor layout as a compression method for storing dense tensor elements (here "dense" and "strided layout" are distinct concepts).
-Of course, the compression has positive effect only for dense tensors that majority of elements have zero values.
+According to the latest development, PyTorch considers a sparse tensor layout as a compression method for storing dense tensor elements (here we consider "dense" and "strided" as distinct concepts).
+Of course, the compression has positive effect only for dense tensors that elements are mostly zeros.

 All elementwise tensor operations defined in ``torch`` namespace support sparse tensor inputs only if the corresponding operation maps a zero value to zero.
 For this reason, ``torch.sin`` can be applied to sparse tensors but ``torch.cos`` can't, for instance.

-Historically, ``torch.sparse`` defines a few operations (``sum``, ``softmax``, ``softmin``, etc) that treat unspecified elements as masked-out elements.
+Historically, ``torch.sparse`` defines few operations (``sum``, ``softmax``, ``softmin``, etc) that treat unspecified elements as masked-out elements.
 However, if one requires a consistent tool for working with masked-out elements, then one should use operations